GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/UpNTtCXYBCNIADEeVdg4.png", alt="A log of events in the Background Fetch pane.", width="800", height="426" %}

 1. Click an event to view its details in the space below the table.
-1. You can close DevTools and leave the recording run for up to 3 days.
+1. You can close DevTools and leave the recording run for up to three days.
 To stop recording, click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HojbnKGlHbrbJI1VgQW9.svg", alt="Stop.", width="20", height="20" %} **Stop**.

 ## Background Sync {: #sync }